How to choose the right 3D material for the background you want to draw: Line art edition

 You should consider whether this is within your acceptable range.

-If you use Smooth, the jaggedness of line art can be improved.
+If you use Smooth, the jaggedness of line art can be reduced quite a bit.

-However, as shown on the right, when you display the outline of tones and textures, they are jagged and need to be corrected.
+However, as shown on the right, when you display the contours of tones and textures, they are jagged and need to be corrected.

 In this case, if you are only using line art during LT conversion, Smooth can handle a large part of the problem, so I think it can be used sufficiently even when the camera is close.